erizov/Professor/semester_7/lecture_39_operating_systems/process_scheduling/README.md

 By the end of this lecture, students will be able to:

-1. Implement Process Scheduling from scratch
+1. Implement Workflow Scheduling from scratch
 2. Analyze time and space complexity using Big O notation
-3. Identify when to use this algorithm vs. alternative approaches
+3. Identify when to employ this algorithm vs. alternative approaches
 4. Recognize common implementation pitfalls and how to avoid them
 5. Apply this approach to solve real-world problems

 ### Short Description

 OS algorithms that determine whichoperations runs on CPU at any given time, managing resource allocation.
 Addresses CPU utilization, fairness, and responsiveness in multitasking systems.
 Example: Round-robin scheduling giving each process equal time slices, ensuring all processes make progress.
-Operates by maintainiprocedureess queues, selecting next process based on scheduling algorithm, and context switching between processes.
+Operates by maintainiprocedureess queues, selecting nextoperations based on scheduling approach, and context switching between processes.

 **Key Characteristics:**
 - **Time Complexity**: Varies